katel85/pands-project2021-/README.md

 ### Application of knowledge into practice:

-In order to apply the different processes and methods into practice that I have learnt here I wanted to apply it to information I might deal with in my job as a laboratory scientist.
+In order to apply into practice the different processes that I have learnt here I wanted to apply it to information I might deal with in my job as a laboratory scientist.
 I constructed a Covid Stats file with 4 numeric variables within three categories.
 The variables were Age, D-Dimer test result, Vitamin-D test result and Hospital LOS (Length of Stay).
-These variables were meaured for three categories of patients:
+These variables were measured for three categories of covid patients :

 [1] Patients with Heart Disease